 HafenCity Hamburg GmbH

-By concentrating non-official functions in a dedicated development company of its own, Hamburg can ensure the efficiency and quality of the urban development project, yet through intensive division of labor and control also retain a high degree of public accountability.
+By concentrating non-official functions in a dedicated development company of its own, Hamburg can ensure the integrated planning and realization of the distract and the efficiency and quality of the urban development project.
+It also creates the conditions for a strong focus on innovation while guaranteeing a high degree of public accountability.

 Today HafenCity Hamburg GmbH has additional new responsibilities, including the development of a whole new inner-city transformation area comprising Science City Hamburg Bahrenfeld, Billebogen and Grasbrook.
 Through its subsidiary, Billebogen Entwicklungsgesellschaft mbH (BBEG) it is responsible for managing the development of a 95 ha area known as Billebogen, adjoining HafenCity to the northeast.
 This site comprises both built and undeveloped areas and includes the new intermodal rail station.
 During the coming 20 years a high-quality urban development zone on the fringes of HafenCity will emerge – comprising mainly trade and industrial workplaces in a densely built urban structure – generating important impulses for the whole of eastern Hamburg and the inner city.
 As well as reinforcing the urban qualities of an inner-city entryway crisscrossed by transport routes, it will also generate jobs, many of them in in new buildings with vertically aligned spaces.